Gexkill/sweng2/PP/src/index.md

 ## 1.2.
 Purpose and Scope

 The aim of this document is to plan the work of the myTaxyService project.
-Planning it's an hard task that it's critical for the project life.
+Planning is an hard task that is critical for the project life.
 An unrealistic estimation can lead the project to failure.
 A Project plan contains an estimation of the costs and efforts required to reach the project goals.
-Beside it study how to organize the work in tasks and which resources should be allocated to them.
+Beside it studies how to organize the work in tasks and which resources should be allocated to them.
 Last but not least there is a risk analysis, which is a proactive approach to risks that can alter the work.

 ## 1.3.
 List of Definitions and abbreviations
-* Function Points estimation : the function point estimation is an estimation of the size of an specific software in terms of line of codes.
+* Function Points estimation: the function point estimation is an estimation of the size of a specific software in terms of line of codes.
-* SLOC: Source Lines Of Code, measure the lines of code of a project ( empty and commented lines excluded )
+* SLOC: Source Lines Of Code; it measures the lines of code of a project (empty and commented lines excluded)
 * FP: A function point is a *unit of measurement* to express the amount of business functionality an information system provides to a user.
-* Gannt diagram: a type of bar chart that illustrates a project schedule.
+* Gannt diagram: a type of bar chart illustrating a project schedule.
-* Montecarlo analysys: a statistical method that perform several iteration of some things to test the behavior in the feasible worst cases.
+* Montecarlo analysis: a statistical method that performs several iterations of some things to test the behavior in the feasible worst cases.
-* standard deviation: a measure that is used to quantify the amount of variation or dispersion of a set of data values.
+* Standard deviation: a measure used to quantify the amount of variation or dispersion of a set of data values.

 ## 1.4.
 List of Reference Documents
 * The MyTaxiService project description: "Project Description And Rules.pdf"